austin-hua/OS_IoTDataTransmission/analysis/report.md

 Master & Slave Description <br>
+Master/Slave is a model of communication where the Master process has control over the Slave process(es). <br>
 #### Master
 This kernel program is designed to accept user program received and send it to the master device.
 The master program will be loaded after the master_module is loaded.